-For example, I recently did a 3 week romp around Italy completely out of a one backpack.
+For example, I recently did a 3-week romp around Italy completely out of one backpack.
 Looking at my Instagram photos below, do I look like I compromised fashion for convenience?

 Nope.
 And now you don't have to either, because I will share with you the mystical arts of packing light, packing efficiently, and packing cubes.

-Only bring what you really, really, really need.
-Traveling light means leaving everything that you can, behind.
+Only bring what you really, really need.
+Traveling light means leaving everything possible at home!

 Well, how do you know what you'll actually need and what will end up dead weight in your bag?
 Here are some things to consider.